fzingg/hyperloop-showcase-heroku/README.md

 This tutorial is a very detailed list of commands and files modification to achieve a complete working deployment of the **Hyperloop showcase** on a **HEROKU** Server.

-Of course the **HEROKU** deployment can be faster but this tutorial allows programmer to check step by step where an error could happen.
+Of course the **HEROKU** deployment can be faster but this tutorial allows programmers to check step by step where an error could happen.

 The final **HEROKU** online result is here : [https://damp-harbor-10403.herokuapp.com](https://damp-harbor-10403.herokuapp.com)